Caduceus Meetings: 12-Step Support for Healthcare Professionals in Michigan

 Judges in Michigan DUI cases often view participation in recovery programs favorably during sentencing.
 Attending Caduceus meetings may help support arguments for probation instead of jail time and can demonstrate your dedication to maintaining both sobriety and professional integrity.

-Finding Caduceus Meetings in Michigan
+Finding Caduceus Meetings for Healthcare Professionals in Michigan

 Some Caduceus groups meet in Michigan communities including Bloomfield Hills, Birmingham, Ann Arbor, Grand Rapids, and the greater Detroit metropolitan area.
 Contact information is shared discreetly with verified healthcare professionals to maintain confidentiality.